AyalaHakarmi/hadasim5/README.md

-# Hadassim 5 – Final Assignment
+# Hadassim 5

-This repository contains solutions for the final assignment from the Hadassim course.
 Each part of the assignment is organized into its own directory:

 ---